ofirgalcon/bunny.net-middleware/README.md

 1. Install ```middleware_bunny.py``` to ```/usr/local/munki/```.
 2. Set the munki preference ```SoftwareRepoURL``` (or ```PackageURL``` if you only serve the pkgs directory on bunny) to your Bunny.net Distribution URL.
-3. Set Bunny.net Middleware preferences for your Access Key
+3. Set Bunny.net Middleware preferences for your Url Token Authentication Key

     ```shell
     sudo defaults write /private/var/root/Library/Preferences/ManagedInstallsProc bunny_key "YOUR_BUNNY_KEY"